BuGlessRB/remixml/README.md

      iteration
      through an object by.
 When the function <b>desc()</b> is applied to the expression, the order of that expression will be reversed.
+     Use the `_` scope to designate elements from the current element.
+     There is shortcut reference `_index` which refers to the index of the current element.
    - `scope`<br />
      Create a toplevel alias for the local scope in the current for loop.
    - `mkmapping`<br />